Yashrajdps13/Yashrajdps13/README.md

 # Hi, I'm Utkarsh 👋

-I'm a student passionate about building across the stack — web, mobile, and AI.
+I'm a student passionate about building across the stack: web, mobile, and AI.
 Currently exploring how these worlds intersect to create useful, meaningful products.

 ---